Managing Director – Lydia Partners

 He is presently the Managing Partner of Lydia Partners Venture Fund and the Co-founder and CEO of OxeFit.
 OxeFit is a robotics fitness tech company that focuses on robust strength training and human performance.
 Currently concentrated on athletes, consumer and the rehabilitation industry, OxeFit is developing and evolving cutting edge robotic fitness solutions powered by AI based algorithms.

-Prior to co-founding OxeFit, he co-founded Affirmed Networks (recently acquired by Microsoft) where he lead Global Operations.
+Prior to co-founding OxeFit, he co-founded Affirmed Networks (recently acquired by Microsoft for $1.35B) where he lead Global Operations.
 He managed the teams responsible for Business Development, Global Sales, Channel Partners, Manufacturing, Field Systems Engineering and Technical Support services which included the 24/7 operations center.
 Prior to Affirmed, he was responsible for the Worldwide Operations organization and Systems Engineering divisions at Sonus Networks.

 He received his Bachelor’s and Master’s of Science in Electrical Engineering.